vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 This article shows how to build a self-service form to submit contact data to HubSpot.

-Let's assume an ice cream company is using this self-service terminal next to an ice cream stand to ask their customers for their favorite flavor.
+Let's assume an ice cream company is using this self-service terminal next to an ice cream stand to ask their customers for their favourite flavor.
 The customer can also enter a lucky draw to win prices.
 Of course, the company wants to have this data in HubSpot as fast as possible, to check back with the customer and send them their newsletter and other sales material.

 The example in this article shows how to build a JSON string and submit it to a real world API.